Siege of Damascus 1148 • High Middle Ages

 Summary

 From July 24 to 28, 1148, the armies of Louis VII, Conrad III and Baldwin III surrounded Damascus.
 After conquering the western orchards, they installed siege machines and palisades but suffered violent counter-offensives led by Mu'in ad-Din Unur.
 Fearing the arrival of Zengid reinforcements, the crusaders moved their camp to the southeast; the maneuver fails and the siege is raised in confusion.
+Failure that hastens the end of the Second Crusade (English Wikipedia).

 Historical context

 The Council of Acre (June 1148) decided to attack Damascus to neutralize the main Muslim power close to Jerusalem.
 The city, once an ally of the Franks, moved closer to Nur ad-Din after the fall of Edessa.
 The crusaders arrived exhausted and divided: rivalries between French, Germans and overseas barons, distrust of the Byzantines and lack of food during the Syrian summer.
+Failure that hastens the end of the Second Crusade (English Wikipedia).

 Tactics